 16. Set Up the Sales Page for the First Paid Offer

-If you’ve religiously followed the steps above, you shall already have your sales copy and the video.
+If you’ve religiously followed the steps above, you should already have your sales copy and the video.
 Step 16 is about combining these elements to make your sales page.
 You can use a template for this, which you can find online.
 There are also several online programs to help you.
 Either way, expect to spend a few hours building your sales page.

 17. Set Up the Sales Page for the Second Paid Offer